WELCOME TO LAKE LINDEN, MICHIGAN!

 Monday, Tuesday, Thursday and Friday from 8am - 4pm.
 Closed on Wednesdays

 (Staffing levels may mean periodic office closures or unavailability.
-We apologize for any inconvenience)
+We apologise for any inconvenience)

 |